simatec/ioBroker.backitup/docs/en/backitup.md

 In order to be able to use ioBroker.backitup in Docker to its full extent, some ports still need to be mapped.

-* Port 8091 - Restore web interface (when using the admin with http)
+* Port 8091 - Restore web interface
-* Port 8092 - Restore web interface (when using the admin with https)
+* Port 9081 - file server for download of backups via the web interface of ioBroker.backitup
-* Port 9081 - file server for uploads and download of backups via the web interface of ioBroker.backitup
+* Port 9082 - file server for uploads of backups via the web interface of ioBroker.backitup

 _[Back to top](#top)_